 (2) is operating within the boundaries of the local unit of government;

-(3) holds a valid class D driver's license; and
+(3) holds a valid driver's license authorizing the operation of class B vehicles; and